 - Parameters: ID, order number, quantity, product, deadline, …

 - Parameters: ID, material number, quantity, batch, …

 - Parameter: ID, status, current order, next maintenance, operating hours, …

-The architectural idea of the Representational State Transfer does not prescribe any technology for implementation.
-In practice, however, REST is always implemented using the HTTP protocol.
-The resources are addressed with a unique URI (Uniform Resource Identifier) as known from the web browser.
-The resource parameters are appended as a query (also known as URL parameters).
+The architectural idea of Representational State Transfer does not prescribe a technology for implementation.
+In practice, however, REST is always implemented with the HTTP protocol.
+The resources are addressed with a unique URI (Uniform Resource Identifier), as known from the web browser.
+The parameters of the resource are appended as a query (also known as URL parameters).

-The actions on the resources are converted in HTTP with the standard actions GET, POST, PUT and DELETE.
+The actions on the resources are implemented in HTTP with the standard actions GET, POST, PUT and DELETE.
 The following standard applies: